stat-tom/PostmanReportsCI/README.md

 # PostmanReportsCI
-:dart: A project that runs API tests in two CI's.
+:dart: This project allows you to run API tests in two CI's.
 First generates a console test report and second - easy to read HTML test report.

 :gem: Technologies used and concepts covered:
 * Postman / Newman